-Media say Trump has stopped reporting negative things about Russia so as not to “anger him”
+Media claims Trump has stopped reporting negativity about Russia so as not to 'anger him'

 US President Donald Trump received less and less information about Russia's threatening behavior towards the United States because he “got angry every time he was told about it,” they write Business Insider и CNN with reference to sources in the US government.